elixir-lang/elixir/docs/4_protocols_and_records.md

     iex> new_config.counter
     10

-On the other hand, if the default value is a list, Elixir will define three helpers:
+On the other hand, if the default value is a list Elixir will define the two following helpers:

 * `prepend_field` - Receives another list and prepend its values
 * `merge_field` - Receives an orddict (which is a list of tuples) and merge it into the current value;